Colombian conflict: 1998–1999

 On August 7, 1998, Andrés Pastrana Arango was sworn in as the President of Colombia.
 A member of the Conservative Party, Pastrana defeated Liberal Party candidate Horacio Serpa in a run-off election marked by high voter turn-out and little political unrest.
 The new president's program was based on a commitment to bring about a peaceful resolution of Colombia's longstanding civil conflict and to cooperate fully with the United States to combat the trafficking of illegal drugs.

 In July 1999, Colombian military forces attacked the town of Puerto Lleras where FARC rebels were stationed.
 Using U.S. supplied aircraft and equipment, and backed with U.S. logistical support, Colombian government forces strafed and bombed the town for over 72 hours.
 In the attack, three civilians were killed and several others were wounded as the military attacked hospitals, churches, ambulances, and residential areas.
-FARC rebels were forced to flee the area, and many were killed or wounded.
-The Colombian government claimed that this was a significant victory, while human rights groups claimed this as proof that "anti-narcotics" aid, was actually just military aid which was being used to fight a leftist insurgency.
+FARC rebels were forced to flee the area and many were killed or wounded.
+The Colombian government claimed that this was a significant victory, while human rights groups claimed this was proof that "anti-narcotics" aid was actually just military aid being used to fight a leftist insurgency.